 On October 28, 2021, the Company entered into an agreement to pay an affiliate of the Sponsor a total of \$20,000 per month for office space, administrative and support services.
 Upon completion of the Business Combination or the Company's liquidation, the Company will cease paying these monthly fees.
-During the three months ended March 31, 2022, \$60,000 of administrative support expenses were incurred.
+During the three and six months ended June 30, 2022, \$60,000 and \$120,000, respectively, of administrative support expenses were incurred.
+During the three months ended June 30, 2021 and the period from February 16, 2021 (inception) through June 30, 2021 there were no expenses incurred related to the agreement.